Kunzea fact sheet

 In Sydney a common species is Kunzea ambigua, commonly known as tick bush.
 Originally people thought the plants provided protection from ticks and mites leading to the common name of tick bush.

-Scraggly shrubs with many branches from their base lining a bushwalking track.
+Kunzea shrubs with many branches growing closely together along a narrow bushwalking track.

 Kunzea shrubs can grow close together to form a thicket.